 ACC serves as host and assists ACU in making sure the programme runs smoothly.
 Residency classes will be held on ACC’s campus in eSwatini.
-Applicants can pay registration fees through ACC.
+Applicants can pay fees through ACC.

 3. When is the program starting?

 The initial cohort of students began their first class on 11 July 2016 in Eswatini.

 The next cohort of students will begin class in 2021.
 Students must be accepted, apply early to receive pre-readings, and have paid initial fees before they will be able to enrol in this first course.

 4. How long does it take?

 Most students complete their MACM in 24 months when enrolled full-time.
 Few students in the African programme have been enrolling full-time, so it takes longer.
 But it must be completed within ten years.

 5. How do I qualify to enrol?